Welcome

 1. What is Dashbuilder

 Dashbuilder is a tool for creating dashboards and data visualizations for developers and non-technical users.
-Dashboards can be created using Java, a drag and drop web application or pure YAML and later run on a cloud native web application or in a client bundle.
+Dashboards can be created using pure YAML or you can reuse some of the existing dashboards to monitor your service or application.

 2. Concepts